learnable-content/RSpec-collection/README.md

-# RSpec with Rails - Step 5
+# RSpec with Rails - Step 6

 Source code for the series of screencasts "RSpec with Rails" on Sitepoint.
-This is step 5, [Routes, Views and Helper Testing]().
+This is step 6, [Feature Testing]().

 Navigate to the [master branch](https://github.com/learnable-content/RSpec-collection/tree/master) to see full list of videos and the corresponding steps.